tyron12233/CodeAssist/README.md

 [![stability-alpha](https://img.shields.io/badge/stabiliy-alpha-f4d03f.svg)](https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#alpha)
 [![Chat](https://img.shields.io/badge/chat-on%20discord-7289da)](https://discord.gg/pffnyE6prs)

-A Code Completion engine based on javac APIs.
+A javac APIs-based code editor that supports building Android apps.

 ## Note
 CodeAssist does not use gradle.
 Editing the build.gradle file will not do anything.
 There are currently no plans with using Gradle.